Notice of HIPAA Privacy Practices

 We want you to know about these policies and procedures which we developed to make sure your health information will not be shared with anyone who does not require it.
 Our office is subject to State and Federal law regarding the confidentiality of your health information and in keeping with these laws, we want you to understand our procedures and your rights as our valuable patient.

 We will use and communicate your HEALTH INFORMATION only for the purposes of providing your treatment, obtaining payment, conducting health care operations, and as otherwise described in this notice.

 How your HEALTH INFORMATION may be used To Provide Treatment

 We will use your HEALTH INFORMATION within our office to provide you with medical care.
 This may include administrative and clinical office procedures designed to optimize scheduling and coordination of care between health care providers and business office staff.
-In addition, we may share your health information with other health care personnel providing you treatment.
+In addition, we may share your health information with other healthcare personnel providing you with treatment.

 To Obtain Payment